 If you enjoyed this course, you may also be interested to know that we newly offer a course on “The Art of Washi Paper in Japanese Rare Books”.
 This course focuses on the history, production and design of papers used inside Japanese rare books.
-The course started on 1 April.
+The course starts from 13 Jan 2020.

 Get extra benefits, upgrade your course